Impact of automation in the freight industry

 automation in the freight industry

-Automated technology can enhance the supply chain’s safety, efficiency, and overall performance.
+Automated technology can enhance the safety, efficiency, and overall performance of the supply chain.
 Companies that invest in upskilling and reskilling for their employees can mitigate the potential adverse outcomes of automation while still reaping the benefits.

 Although it’s hard to predict precisely how automation will impact the industry’s job market, there’s no denying that it is on the rise and ready to transform the transportation and logistics world in one way or another.